mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-Some claim that Cleon was mortally wounded by a Moot-sponsored hit team, a combat veteran in service to one of the high nobles or possibly even Porfiria’s own bodyguard, after which Porfiria herself came onto the scene and delivered the coup de grâce.
+Some claim that Cleon was mortally wounded by a Moot-sponsored hit team, a combat veteran in service to one of the high nobles or possibly even Porfiria's own bodyguard, after which Porfiria herself came onto the scene and delivered the coup de grâce.
 Whatever the case may be, the Moot approved the action and